jeromeabel/nuxt-clean-architecture/docs/Testing a Simple Nuxt Feature - 4 - Testing the component (v2-1).md

 - The Nuxt environment, as the composable uses `useRuntimeConfig()`.
 - The `onMounted` lifecycle hook that updates the UI.
 - The usage of `localStorage` to manage state.
-- The specific `"app-version"` key used within the composable.
+- The hardcoded `"app-version"` key used within the composable.

 This means that rather than testing only the UI component, our tests are also validating the interactions between the component, the composable, and external dependencies like `useRuntimeConfig()` and `localStorage`.